filodej/filodej.github.com/_posts/2008-06-26-curious-aix-crash.md

 categories: programming unix
 ---

+> Note: this is just a slightly modified version of my [original BlogSpot post](http://filodej.blogspot.com/2008/06/hard-aix-crash.html).
+> I have copied it here just to have some content to experiment with (test the rewrite from raw HTML to [MarkDown](http://en.wikipedia.org/wiki/Markdown)).

 Few days ago we had to solve an odd crash on AIX platform (powerpc chip).
 The company I am working in as a developer uses mainly
 MS Windows as a development platform but supports Linux as well as Unix platforms (namely AIX, HP-UX and Solaris).